PhilipWee/trpc-vsc-ext-template/README.md

 ## 🏃 Getting Started

+1. Replace all instances of the word `vsc-trpc-template` in the codebase with your new repo name, for example `taffy`
 1. Run `npm i` to install necessary packages
-2. Run `npm run serve` to start the build
+1. Run `npm run serve` to start the build (If this doesn't work the first time, stop the process and run it again)
-3. Press `f5` to open the development window
+1. Press `f5` to open the development window
-4. Press `Ctrl+Shift+M` in the development window to open the window to see the message passing sample
+1. Press `Ctrl+Shift+M` in the development window to open the window to see the message passing sample

+## Debugging

+If there are issues running the keyboard shortcut `ctrl+shift+m`, search the existing keyboard shortcuts with `f1 >  Preferences: Open Keyboard Shortcuts` and search for `ctrl shift m` and make sure there are no clashing keyboard shortcuts.

 ## 📃 License